fylein/fyle-platform-docs/docs/concepts/guide-data-apis.md

 ## Pagination

 Every GET API call is paginated.
-Each page can contain max of 100 elements.
+Each page can contain a maximum of 100 elements.
 To indicate exactly which elements you want, you'll need to pass three additional parameters;

 * order
 * offset